Willy Adames Player Props: Brewers vs. Mets

 - The Mets had the seventh-ranked team ERA among all league pitching staffs (3.57).

-- Mets pitchers combined to allow 169 total home runs at a clip of one per game (12th in baseball).
+- Mets pitchers combined to allow 169 total home runs at a rate of 1.0 per game (12th in baseball).

-- The Mets will send Scherzer (1-0) out for his second start of the season.
+- Peterson (0-1) pitches for the Mets to make his second start this season.

-- His last appearance was on Thursday against the Miami Marlins, when the righty tossed six innings, surrendering three earned runs while allowing four hits.
+- His last appearance came on Friday against the Miami Marlins, when the left-hander tossed five innings, surrendering one earned run while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.